BUILDING

 TRAIL757, formerly known as the Birthplace of America Trail (BoAT), is planned as a long-distance multi-use trail that will serve both the Peninsula and the Southside in the 757 region.

-• One route will run through James City County and Williamsburg, York County, Newport News, and Hampton to its terminus at Fort Monroe.
+• One route will connect with the planned Virginia Capital Trail Extension in downtown Williamsburg and run from there through eastern part of Williamsburg, James City County, York County, Newport News, and Hampton to its terminus at Fort Monroe.

-• Another route will cross the James River at the Jamestown-Scotland Ferry to Surry, Smithfield and Suffolk, where it will join with other existing and planned trails to the Virginia Beach oceanfront.
+• Another route will start at the Virginia Capital Trail in Jamestown and then cross the James River at the Jamestown-Scotland Ferry to Surry, Smithfield and Suffolk, where it will join with other existing and planned trails to the Virginia Beach oceanfront.

 TRAIL757 will connect to other planned and existing trails such as: